visionworksai/ai-code-reviewer/README.md

 ------------
 The following environment variables can be configured:

+Common:
+- AI_MODEL_TYPE: Which AI model to use ("gemini" or "openai")
+- INPUT_EXCLUDE: Comma-separated list of file patterns to exclude (e.g., "*.md,*.json")

+For Gemini:
 - GEMINI_API_KEY: API key for Google Gemini (required for Gemini model)
 - GEMINI_MODEL: Specific Gemini model to use (default: "gemini-2.0-flash-001")

+For OpenAI:
+- OPENAI_API_KEY: API key for OpenAI (required for OpenAI model)
-- AI_MODEL_TYPE: Which AI model to use (currently only "gemini")
+- OPENAI_MODEL: Specific OpenAI model to use (default: "gpt-4")
-- INPUT_EXCLUDE: Comma-separated list of file patterns to exclude (e.g., "*.md,*.json")
+- OPENAI_ORGANIZATION: Optional organization ID if you have multiple organizations

 Project Structure
 ----------------